Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

-By road, the most common route is along the M-40 ring road, and it takes just over 20 minutes.
+By road, the most common route is via the M-40 ring road and takes just over 20 minutes.

 How to get to train